erashish41/react-vite-practice/01_react_vite/src/source.md

 - When a context is passed to use, it works similarly to useContext.
-- While useContext must be called at the top level of your component, 'use' can be called inside conditionals like if and loops like for. use is preferred over useContext because it is more flexible.
+- While useContext must be called at the top level of your component, 'use' can be called inside conditionals like if and loops like for.
+- use is preferred over useContext because it is more flexible.

+30.useReducer Hook
+        const [state, dispatch] = useReducer(reducer, initialState);

+            reduce(state, action)

+- The useReducer() hook is similar to useState(), but is intended for more complex state changes.
+- state: represents the current value and is set to the initialState value during the initial render.
+- dispatch: is a function that updates the state value and always triggers a re-render, just like the updater function in useState.
+- reducer: is a function that houses all the logic of how the state gets updated.
+It takes state and action as arguments and returns the next state.
+- initialState: houses the initial value and can be of any type.

+                    reduce(state, action)
+- State: The current state of your component.
+- Action: An object that describes what you want to do to the state.
+Usually contains a type property and possibly other data.
+- Reducer: A function that takes the current state and an action, and returns the next state.